Skip to main content

 social justice, scholar-activism, feminist and anti-racist praxis and pedagogy, urban political ecology, climate and carbon governance

 Montology, Neotropical mountains, critical biogeography, political ecology, socioecological landscapes and seascapes.
-Current projects dealing with climate change adaptation, mountainscape conservation, ecological legacies, and restoration of tropandean landscapes.
+Current projects dealing with climate change adaptation, mountainscape conservation, ecological legacies, and restoration of Tropandean landscapes.

 Support us